MateuszDrzakowski/it-app-project-frontend/README.md

 ## Development server

+In order to run the application you need to install npm and then angular cli.
-Run `ng serve` for a dev server.
+Here's the link with instructions: https://angular.io/guide/setup-local Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+In file src/app/offers/offer.service.ts is stored configuration to the backend server.
+Adjust backenAddress accordingly to your backend running server in order to communicate properly.

 ## Code scaffolding